-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3 No. 333- ) and related Prospectus of American Capital Agency Corp. for the registration of 3,000,000 shares of its common stock and to the incorporation by reference therein of our report dated February 13, 2009, with respect to the consolidated financial statements of American Capital Agency Corp. included in its Annual Report (Form 10-K) for the period from May 20, 2008 (commencement of operations) through December 31, 2008, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Pre-Effective Amendment No. 1 to the Registration Statement (Form S-3 No. 333-166199) and related Prospectus of American Capital Agency Corp. for the registration of 10,000,000 shares of its common stock and to the incorporation by reference therein of our reports dated February 24, 2010, with respect to the consolidated financial statements of American Capital Agency Corp., and the effectiveness of internal control over financial reporting of American Capital Agency Corp., included in its Annual Report (Form 10-K) for the year ended December 31, 2009, filed with the Securities and Exchange Commission.